-Opinions are divided on holding client meetings at home.
-Some consider it unprofessional.
-Others think there’s no problem as long as the environment is professional and the meeting is not interrupted.
+Opinions were once divided on holding client meetings at home or outside a professional space: some consider it unprofessional while others think there’s no problem as long as the environment is professional, and the meeting goes uninterrupted.

-If you do decide to hold client meetings at home, keep a separate area to be used exclusively for business matters.
-This not only helps you separate your public and private lives but also allows you to create a professional space for client interaction, something that’s difficult when you have to constantly re-arrange shared space to suit both business and pleasure.
+For many of us, we now have a dedicated space to work in at home as well as an office.
+Keeping a separate area at home to be used exclusively for business matters not only helps you separate your public and private lives, but also allows you to create a professional space for client interaction.
+You’ll find things become difficult if you have to constantly re-arrange shared space to suit both business and pleasure.

 Choose the right time